kevh-c/11ty-get-going/README.md

 ### Running the project
 To run a version yourself, [clone the repo](https://github.com/kevh-c/11ty-get-going), `npm install`  and then `npm run serve` to view the demo project locally.

+If you're intending to use Git LFS remember to `git lfs install` to enable it.

 ---

 ## Getting started